rmulhol/rmulhol.github.io/_posts/2014-09-26-test-individual-and-project.markdown

 rspec spec/addition_spec.rb
 {% endhighlight %}

-Now I can test individual files, and I get the colored syntax I'm expecting.
+Now I can test individual files (even individual lines), and I get the colored syntax I'm expecting.
 And, of course, I can still test the whole project.
 Bonus: no need to use a spec_helper.

 So, that took too long, but I learned how to keep my clean 'require' calls, test individual files, also test whole projects, *and* keep the nice syntax coloration that lets me know whether I'm in the red or green stage of red-green-refactor.